 To provide insights on the long-term costs of different car-buying decisions, I calculated the total cost (in real dollars, i.e., without adjustment for inflation) of owning a car assuming the same choice was made for 60 years.
 I used 60 years as I thought it fairly closely represented the length of time people own cars – from the time they are about 20 until they are about 80.

-In these comparisons, I included the initial purchase price of each car (using the new car costs from Edmunds and used car costs using my approximation of depreciation) and the other costs of ownership as discussed in the previous section.
+In these comparisons, I included the initial purchase price of each car (using the new car costs from Edmunds and used car costs using my approximation of The portion of the cost of a capital asset that is reflected on the income statement each year.) and the other costs of ownership as discussed in the previous section.
 Also, whenever a replacement car was purchased, I assumed that the preceding car could be sold at the depreciated price.